Baipyrus/ProxySwitcher/README.md

 - **set**: Enable all saved proxies including system proxy.

     ```powersell
+    # .\ProxySwitcher.exe set
     go run . set
     ```

 - **unset**: Disable all saved proxies including system proxy.

     ```powersell
+    # .\ProxySwitcher.exe unset
     go run . unset
     ```

 - **save**: Saves a new configuration to set a proxy for.

     ```powersell
+    # .\ProxySwitcher.exe save
     go run . save
     ```

+- **debug**: Prints all proxy configurations after generating corresponding commands.

+    ```powersell
+    # .\ProxySwitcher.exe debug
+    go run . save
+    ```

 ### Configuration

-The programs for which the proxy settings should be managed are stored in a `configs.json` file, which can be modified directly or through the `save` command.
-For examples, please take a look at the [default config](./configs.json) or at the following block:
+The programs for which the proxy settings should be managed are stored in [`configs/`](https://github.com/Baipyrus/ProxySwitcher/tree/main/configs), wherein you can then create a JSON file per command group.
+These files can easily be modified directly or generated through the `save` command.
+For examples, please take a look at the [default config](https://github.com/Baipyrus/ProxySwitcher/tree/main/configs) or at the following block:

 ```js
 [